Leave a comment

 “Joe is away,” said the woman.
 “He’s on an interplanetary business trip.
 Shall I put a meeting in his diary?
 I see he has a slot at the end of next year.”

-“Oh”, I said. ”It will be too late by then.”
+"Oh," I said.
+"It will be too late by then."

 I left the bank with my tail between my legs, and slunk back to the hotel.
 This was the pits.
 But just as you think things can’t get any worse, generally they do.
 Around my collar, I wore a little tag that automatically unlocked the flap to our room when I stood near it.
 I pushed my nose against the flap like I always did, but it didn’t flip like it was supposed to.
 I went downstairs to ask for help.
 The kangaroo at the reception desk said I had to pay up for another night.
 But how could I pay?
 The Parrot had deposited all our dog biscuits at the bank.
 And so now, I had no money, no food, and nowhere to stay.
 I was alone and destitute on the Planet of the Pirates.

 I went out onto the Boulevard.
 It was a wide street, lined by palm trees.
-People and strange space creatures wondered up and down, some stopping to gaze through shop windows.
+People and strange space creatures wandered up and down, some stopping to gaze through shop windows.
 Boutiques sold diamond-studded collars.
 The restaurants offered fancy menus.
 It was a place for fat cats and pampered pooches.
-But for a down-and-out dog, quite frankly, it was the biggest dump in the universe.
-I wondered all day, until the pads of my feet were sore and my empty stomach was growling for food.
+But for a down-and-out dog, quite frankly, it was the biggest dump in the Universe.
+I wandered all day, until the pads of my feet were sore and my empty stomach was growling for food.
 My head hung as low as the sunset.
 Where could I go?
 I turned down a side street, and found a rubbish bin.
-A mouse was nibbling at a moldy piece of cheese.
-I growled and he ran off, but I couldn’t eat the cheese because its smell was too puke-inducing.
+A mouse was nibbling at a mouldy piece of cheese.
+I growled and he ran off, but I couldn't eat the cheese because its smell was too puke-inducing.
 Next I lay down in a doorway, defeated, cast-out, alone, and several million light years away from my dear Jenny.
 So this was to be the end.
 I would die of hunger on this cold step.
 It was then that a catty voice said:

 “Hey dog, can you shove off my step?”

 I opened one eye and saw a cat.
 Not a cat person, but a scraggy black and white ally cat.
-GRRRRRRRRR !
+"GRRRRRRRRR!"
 I showed him the yellow of my teeth.

-“Steady on !” he said backing off.
-“Don’t you know there’s a truce on this island?”
+"Steady on!" he said backing off.
+"Don't you know there's a truce on this island?"

-“Yes,” said I, “And last time I pointed that out, a cat said it didn’t count because he was a pirate.”
+"Yes," said I. "And last time I pointed that out, a cat said it didn't count because he was a pirate."

-“Well I’m no pirate,” said the cat.
-“So keep your halitosis to yourself put your gums away.”
-I should have had him for my dinner, but there’s no fun in chasing a cat who doesn’t run.
-This cheeky feline stood his ground and didn’t so much as arch his back or put out a claw.
+"Well I'm no pirate," said the cat.
+"So keep your halitosis to yourself and put your gums away."
+I should have had him for my dinner, but there's no fun in chasing a cat who doesn't run.
+This cheeky feline stood his ground and didn't so much as arch his back or put out a claw.
 I stopped growling.
 What was the point?

 “That’s better,” said he.
 “Where are you from anyway?
 You don’t look like a stray.”

-”I’m from Earth.
-And my friend the parrot has been kidnapped by Cat People.”
+"I'm from Earth.
+And my friend the Parrot has been kidnapped by cat people."

 “Kidnapped you say?
 Why would anyone kidnap a parrot?”

-Since I had nothing better to do, I told him the story of the the sharks, the space wreck, the diamond, the bank, and the ambush the previous night.
+Since I had nothing better to do, I told him the story of the sharks, the space wreck, the diamond, the bank, and the ambush the previous night.

-“Quite a tale,” said the cat, licking his paw, “Seems like you’ve been double, if not triple, crossed.
-The Cat People must be working with the Bank of Pirates.
-If the Parrot does not come back to claim his diamond, the bank will keep it, pay off the cat pirates, and be even richer than before.”
+"Quite a tale," said the cat, licking his paw.
+"Seems like you've been double, if not triple, crossed.
+The cat people must be working with the Bank of Pirates.
+If the Parrot does not come back to claim his diamond, the bank will keep it, pay off the cat pirates, and be even richer than before."

 “But the bank said we could trust them,” I objected.